 Bring along enough food, water and supplies for both of you.
 Remember, your furry friend will be expending more energy than usual and will need extra calories.
 Keep an eye on the weather, too.
 Dogs can overheat easily in the sun and sometimes don’t let us know when they’re too tired to carry on.
 Pack a water bottle that can easily hook onto your bike, like the Gulpy Pet Water Dispenser, and take regular breaks to hydrate your pup and let him catch his breath.

 You also need to bring along some off-road gear for Fido.
 While he’s zooming along at top speed, he might not even realize if he sustains an injury to his paws.
 One way to prevent him hurting those pads is by using a wax, such as Musher’s Secret, which helps protect paws against high heat, cold temperatures, sand and salt.
 It’s the perfect addition for dogs with a need for speed.
-For a pair of boots that are just as fashionable as they are protective, check out Grip Trex from Ruffwear.
+For a pair of boots that are just as fashionable as they are protective, check out Ultra Paws Durable Dog Boots.
 And finally, if you’re biking in cold weather, keep your pooch as snug as you will be with a performance-fit winter coat like this one.

 Last but not least, don’t forget the waste bags.
-Not only do we have a responsibility to our dogs on the trails, but also to the environment.
-There’s no poop fairy, so it’s important to remember to pick up after your dog even in the woods.
+There’s no poop fairy, so it’s important to remember to pick up after your dog, even in the woods.
 When it rains, waste flows into rivers and streams, damaging local wildlife and ecosystems.

 Know Where to Go